Showing posts with label rogersville. Show all posts

 Sunday, December 24, 2023

-2023 Dec 23, Early Works Museum Huntsville and Rogersville Christmas Trees in Heritage Park
+2023 Dec 23, Early Works Museum Huntsville and Rogersville Christmas Trees in Heritage Park with granddaughter AVA

-Today we rode to Huntsville to take Ava to Early Works.
+Today, we rode to Huntsville to take Ava to Early Works

-Grinch guarding the big Red Door
+The Grinch is guarding the big Red Door.

-Warning Trucks entering the Play Area
+Warning: Trucks entering the Play Area

 A meal